Home

 Poppy

-Visiting Tynecot remains a task undone on my part, but this year my parents went to pay their respects to Joseph and all who gave their lives so that we can live ours.
-To the right is my Grandfathers name, carved forever in this pale weathered stone.
+Visiting Tynecot remains a task undone on my part, but in 2008 my parents went to pay their respects to Joseph and all who gave their lives so that we can live ours.
+To the right is my G-Grandfathers name, carved forever in this pale weathered stone.

 Please do visit the Ashton Pals Website to find out more about this Territorial Regiment